opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 kubectl get svc -n monitoring prometheus-kube-prometheus-prometheus
 ```

+### Expose Grafana on a LoadBalancer
-### Change Grafana Service Type from ClusterIP to LoadBalancer to expose for external access
+Change Grafana Service Type from ClusterIP to LoadBalancer to expose for external access
 ```
 kubectl patch svc prometheus-grafana \
   -n monitoring \
   -p '{"spec": {"type": "LoadBalancer"}}'
 ```

+### Expose Prometheus on a LoadBalancer
-### Change Prometheus Service Type from ClusterIP to LoadBalancer to expose for external access
+Change Prometheus Service Type from ClusterIP to LoadBalancer to expose for external access
 ```
 kubectl patch svc prometheus-kube-prometheus-prometheus \
   -n monitoring \